webforj/webforj-docs/docs/components/spinner-loading-busy/spinner.md

 ### Expanses

-The size of the spinner, known as **expanse**, can be adjusted to fit the visual space you need.
-The spinner supports various sizes including `Expanse.SMALL` , `Expanse.MEDIUM` , and `Expanse.LARGE`.
+You can adjust the size of the spinner, known as **expanse**, to fit the visual space you need.
+The spinner supports various sizes including `Expanse.SMALL`, `Expanse.MEDIUM`, and `Expanse.LARGE`.

 <ComponentDemo
 path='https://demo.webforj.com/webapp/controlsamples?class=componentdemos.spinnerdemos.SpinnerExpanseDemo'